 - Calculate calorie requirements to match activity levels, likely based on basic metabolic rate (BMR).

-- Consume a high protein diet of 2.5-3g per kg body mass that is sourced with foods rich in EAA.
+- Consume a high protein diet of 2.5-3g per kg body mass that is sourced with muscle repair foods rich in EAA.

 - Supplementing with EAA may enhance MPS if a particular meal does not contain foods rich in EAA or leucine (meat, fish, eggs, milk).

-- Supplementing with creatine may promote recovery during rehabilitation, but not during immobilisation.
+- Supplementing with creatine may promote recovery during rehabilitation, but not during immobilization.

 - Eat oily fish 3-4 times per week get a sufficient supply of omega-3 fatty acids.